apache/nuttx/configs/sabre-6quad/README.txt

 2016-11-26: With regard to SMP, the major issue is cache coherency.
 I added some special build logic to move spinlock data into the separate, non- cached section.
 That gives an improvement in performance but there are still hangs.
-These, I have determined are to other kinds of cache coherency problems.
+These, I have determined, are to other kinds of cache coherency problems.
 Semaphores, message queues, etc.  basically all shared data must be made coherent.
-I am not sure how to do that.
-See the SMP section below for more information.

   I also added some SCU controls that should enable cache consistency for SMP CPUs, but I don't think I have that working right yet.
+See the SMP section below for more information.

 Platform Features
 =================